ExpressVPN and NordVPN are two of the largest names in the VPN industry – but there’s only one I’m recommending in this

 Features winner: Tie (both are good)

 In comparing the number of connections you can have with your account, the winner is NordVPN, but only by one device connection.

 NordVPN claims to be the “best VPN for multiple devices.”
 As explained on the NordVPN website, the connection policy is as follows:

 With a single NordVPN account, you can connect up to 6 devices simultaneously without compromising your online security and privacy of one device for another.

 ExpressVPN’s connection policy is as follows:

-With a single subscription, you can connect five devices to ExpressVPN at the same time, regardless of platform (including virtual machines).
+With a single subscription, you can connect five devices to ExpressVPN at the same time, regardless of the platform (including virtual machines).
 In short, you can install ExpressVPN on any number of devices, but only five devices can be connected at any one time.

 Note: One trick to getting more connections is to use a VPN router.
 This provides all the benefits of the VPN to every device that connects to it, but only counts as one connection.

 Connections winner: NordVPN